Atasatti/devops_assignment_3_Bug_fixer_test/README.md

-# Task Manager Selenium Test Suite
+# Bug Tracker Selenium Test Suite

-This project contains automated UI tests for the Task Manager application using Java, Selenium WebDriver, and JUnit 5.
+This project contains automated UI tests for the Bug Tracker application using Java, Selenium WebDriver, and JUnit 5.

 ## Project Structure